 If you don’t get your bike dirty that often, you can go over the chain with a baby wipe and some water.
 Go over the chain a few times to make sure there isn’t any grease.

-We have covered all the steps in bike chain replacement.
-We hope all your doubts are cleared.
+So we have covered all the steps in bike chain replacement.
+We also hope all your doubts are cleared.
 Now you can enjoy biking more!
 Have fun!